Capital as Power: Power theory of value

 Nitzan and Bichler take it that power, in a capitalist epoch, is rooted in private ownership; and private ownership is an act of institutionalized exclusion, and so a matter of organized power.
 This analysis has been cited in relation with the 1982 conceptual art installation Wheatfield by Agnes Denes, in Manhattan's Battery Park area.

 A capitalist strives to accumulate greater earnings than competitors: Nitzan and Bichler label this process differential accumulation.
 A power theory of value applies when differential accumulation means that some owners' growth of capitalization is at a faster rate than the average pace.
 As Nitzan and Bichler explain in a later work, "modern capitalists" work in a framework where a "normal rate of return" serves as a benchmark: the aim is to exceed it.
 Not, therefore, profit maximization, a concept they claim is unclear.
-The CasP view gives attention to firms, as institutions, as they "extert power over a broad social field to generate revenue".
+The CasP view gives attention to firms, as institutions, as they "exert power over a broad social field to generate revenue".

 The Handbook article finds the CasP approach has some affinity with the ideas of Michał Kalecki and the neo-Marxian "monopoly school".
 In a book chapter "The power of investment banks: surplus absorption or differential capitalization?" from 2013, Hager defended the worth of the CasP approach, against the description from industrial economics held to be central by the "monopoly school", that cornering the market was the aim.
 He cited the volatility in returns from investment banking.